Stable Recovery of Regularized Linear Inverse Problems: Full characterizations for stable recovery of regularized linear inverse problems

 The left inclusion in \eqref{eq:Inc2} is straightforward from \eqref{eq:Inc}.
 Let us prove the right inclusion in \eqref{eq:Inc2}.
 Pick any $w\in \Ker \Phi\cap T_{\partial R^*({\rm Im}\, \Phi^*)}(x_0)$.
 It follows from \eqref{eq:Inc} that there exists some $v\in \Delta(x_0)$ such that $w\in N_{\partial R(x_0)}(v)$.
 For any $z\in \partial R(x_0)$, we have

 as $v\in \Im \Phi^*$ and $w\in \Ker\Phi$.
 This together with \eqref{eq:DDmax} and \eqref{eq:Inbd} implies that $w\in \bd C_R(x_0)$.
 The right inclusion in \eqref{eq:Inc2} is verified. \end{proof}

 The following result recovers \cite[Theorem~3.10]{FNT23} in our framework, at which it is shown that sharp minima are sufficient for stable recovery.
 Other results about stable recovery such as \cite[Theorem~4.7]{GSH11}, \cite[Proposition~2.2]{CRPW12}, \cite[Theorem~2]{FPVDS13}, and \cite[Theorem~2]{VPF15} are established under some conditions that are equivalent to sharp minima too.
+Consequently, our characterization in Theorem~\ref{thm:Rob} provides a weaker condition for stable recovery for the case of general convex regularizers.

 \begin{Corollary}[Sharp minima for stable recovery] Suppose that $R$ is a continuous convex function.
 If $x_0$ is a sharp minimizer of problem \eqref{p:P0} then condition \eqref{con:SOSC} holds, i.e., stable recovery occurs at $x_0$. \end{Corollary} \begin{proof} Suppose $x_0$ is a sharp solution. \cite[Proposition~3.8]{FNT23} tells us that $\Ker \Phi \cap C_R(x_0) = \{0\}$.
 This together with \eqref{eq:Inc2} verifies condition~\eqref{con:SOSC}.
 By Theorem~\ref{thm:Rob}, $x_0$ is stably recoverable. \end{proof}